The Importance of a Risk Assessment

 Why is a HIPAA Risk Assessment So Important?

 HIPAA requires you to complete a Risk Assessment, often referred to as a Risk Analysis, regularly and for specific situations.
 If your organization is audited, you will be required to show a Risk Assessment as a part of your HIPAA Compliance Plan.
-Imagine going to an IRS audit without any tax returns.
-Your Risk Assessment is like your Schedule C. Let’s just say it’s not going to be a very successful HIPAA audit without a Risk Assessment.
+For example, going through a HIPAA audit without a Risk Assessment is like going to an IRS audit without any tax returns.
+Therefore, creating and maintaining this document is absolutely necessary!

 Health and Human Services Office for Civil Rights (HHS) defines Risk Analysis as “the assessment of the risks and vulnerabilities that could negatively impact the confidentiality, integrity, and availability of the electronic Protected Health Information (ePHI) held by a Covered Entity and the likelihood of occurrence.”1 That’s a pretty broad definition, as there are several intricacies to creating a thorough assessment.
-What risks and vulnerabilities do you need to assess?
-How do you know what to include?
+So, what risks and vulnerabilities do you need to assess?
+Also, how do you know what to include?
 Creating a successful Risk Assessment, much less managing risk, can be daunting.
-We’re here to help make it manageable.
+So, we’re here to help make it manageable.

 What Information Should a Risk Assessment Include?